Last updated: August 28, 2025

 And sometimes the weather just sucks.
 And sometimes you have one of those weeks where you hate everybody and vow never to leave your house ever again.
 (Or is that just me?)

-Fortunately there are other ways to provide your dog with the exercise and mental stimulation she needs.
+Fortunately there are other ways to provide your dog with the exercise and mental stimulation they need.

 How to wear your dog out without leaving the house

-Walks are useful because they provide a lot of things: exercise, brain work (from all the new sights and smells), and bonding time with her human.
+Walks are useful because they provide a lot of things: exercise, brain work (from all the new sights and smells), and bonding time with their human.

-Here are some ideas that provide those same benefits:
+Here are some activities that provide those same benefits:

 Flirt Pole